 41Doctor Strange film

-The reason why the Ancient One from the Dr. Strange movie was played by a Caucasian (Celtic) person rather than an Asian (Tibetan) person.
-It's because if it was otherwise, there is a risk the movie will be banned in China.
+The reason why the Ancient One from the Dr. Strange movie was played by a Caucasian (Celtic) person rather than an Asian (Tibetan) person was because if it was otherwise, there was a risk the movie would have been banned in China.
 That's a big market they would lose if banned.

 42. Men who work as midwives are called 'accoucheurs.'
 This is usually only when their gender has to be specified, otherwise, they are also called 'midwives.'

 43. Dublin hosts a Women's Mini Marathon annually as a charity event, and men will dress in drag to join the race.

 44. In 2016, Sweden officially declared Raoul Wallenberg, a Swedish diplomat that led many rescue missions during World War 2 dead after being missing for 71 years.

 45. Menachem Schneerson, the Lubavitcher Rebbe, thousands of visitors would line up each Sunday for a brief word of advice or blessing from him.
 He would give each person a dollar to give to charity, because of his grandfather's belief that when two people meet, it should benefit a third".